By using this site, you agree to the Privacy Policy and Terms of Use.

 For example, if the police suspect terrorist activity or drug trafficking at a specific address during an investigation, they might file a Zero FIR to gather more information.
 In such cases, they must follow up with further investigations or apply for search warrants, as required by constitutional and Supreme Court rulings.

-What Is The Information Needed To File A Criminal Complaint In India?
+Which Information is Needed To File A Criminal Complaint In India?

 To file a criminal complaint in India, gather the following information: